David Robb as Dr Clarkson and Maggie Smith as Violet, Dowager Countess of Grantham in the PBS series Downton Abbey.

-As Mary Kay Clunies-Ross, Senior Vice President of the Washington State Hospital Association, who has taken a keen interest in the show told me, "They're asking the right questions.
+As Mary Kay Clunies-Ross, Senior Vice President of the Washington State Hospital Association, who has taken a keen interest in the show, told me, "They're asking the right questions.
 Who will be in charge?
 Will someone tell me what to do?
 Will we be able to continue to provide free care?"

 The US and British health systems, while dramatically different, have had to grapple with these same questions.
 And in their exploration they've discovered that case can be made for big and for small but the weight of evidence suggests that the optimum medical configuration is when high tech and specialization is in service to responsible and accountable community hospitals.

 In 1859, in real life, Albert Napper opened the first cottage hospital in Cranley.
-As Doctor Irvine Loudon at Oxford University observed, it was "built explicitly as a warm, clean idealized version of the farm labourer's cottage in order to reassure patients."
+As Doctor Irvine Loudon at Oxford University observed, it was "built explicitly as a warm, clean idealized version of the farm laborer's cottage in order to reassure patients."
 A familiar doctor would treat people in a familiar atmosphere.
 Communities rallied around the concept.
 Hundreds of cottage hospitals sprang up and over the decades evolved into relatively sophisticated operations, often with state-of-the-art medicine and surgery.

 In a very early episode in the series a farmer John Drake was admitted to the hospital with a terminal case of Dropsy.
 Isobel suggested to a Dr. Clarkson they use a very new technique.
 He reluctantly agreed and Drake promptly revived.
 By 1925, the year in which the final season of the tv series is set, voluntary hospitals constituted about 40 percent of all hospitals.
 They were largely supported by contributions and staffed with volunteers.
-There were government hospitals as well: The infirmaries that grew out of the much-despised workhouses of the 19th century.
+There were also government hospitals: The infirmaries that grew out of the much-despised workhouses of the 19th century.
 But to many people these remained unwelcome venue.

 In 1913 the liberal/labour coalition passed a law that gave a cash benefit to workers ages 16-70 who earned below the poverty level and the right to receive medical treatment at no cost.
 (These benefits did not extend to their spouses or children.)